Kason Gabbard: Texas Rangers

-Gabbard made his Rangers debut on August 2, 2007, against Cleveland and took the loss, as the Indians won the game 5–0.
-Less than three weeks later, on August 22, Gabbard was the winning pitcher in a game when the Rangers outscored the Orioles 30–3, the most runs scored in a game in the modern era.
+The same day that Boston traded Gabbard to Texas, Texas acquired his high school teammate Saltalamacchia from Atlanta.
+Gabbard made his Rangers debut on August 2 against Cleveland and took the loss, 5–0.
+On August 22, Gabbard was the winning pitcher in a game when the Rangers outscored the Baltimore Orioles, 30–3, the most runs scored in a game in the modern era.